 We had a keeper!

-Seriously, you are not going to believe how good this caramel apple dip is - and super easy to boot!
+Seriously, you are not going to believe how good this homemade caramel apple dip recipe is – and super easy to boot – no candy thermometer needed!

 UPDATE: I've successfully created a lower sugar version of this favorite family recipe and no one could tell!
 It's the only way I make it now, still using the steps outlined below and the lower sugar options in the recipe card.

-For those of you that are not wanting to buy any convenience foods there is a recipe for making your own sweetened condensed milk here which I've done in the past and found it worked well.
+For those of you that are not wanting to buy any convenience foods here is an easy recipe for making your own sweetened condensed milk (no cook, maple syrup sweetened!).

 Some brands of brown sugar aren't naturally brown at all, they're white sugar sprayed with a coating of molasses.
 C&H Golden Brown Sugar 100% Pre Cane Sugar and naturally brown through and through is the real thing, with the rich, nutty caramel flavor you want from a real brown sugar.